thomasbjarne/master_degree_project/README.md

 #Note: This repo is not being updated

-Implementation of the k-exact FVM
+Implementation of a high-order, least-squares reconstruction, finite volume method.

 matlab code to generate simple grids in [0,1]^2 is given the 'data' folder.